≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 Those with severe injuries need to be medically stabilized as a primary priority.
 Pre-hospital care needs to ensure that the patient is triaged appropriately, stabilized, and assessed for any life-threatening complications, such as increased intracranial pressure and cerebral herniation.

 The ABCs are of primary importance in any severe injury.
-Assuring an airway is present to maintain adequate oxygen flow to the brain and the rest of the body.
+Ensuring an airway is present to maintain adequate oxygen flow to the brain and the rest of the body.
 Intubation is often done on those with moderate or severe head injuries.
 Blood pressure control is necessary, as is controlling any other injuries that may accompany a head injury.
 Often, head injury cases are multi-trauma cases, including spinal cord injury, and patients need to be managed systemically as other injuries may be more immediately life-threatening.

 Patients discharged with a mild head injury should be awakened every 2 hours and assessed neurologically.
-Patients and their caregivers should return to the hospital if there is any seizure, confusion, severe/worsening headache, watery discharge from the ear or nose, or persistent nausea and vomiting (Ainsworth, 2015).
+Patients and their caregivers should return to the hospital if there is any seizure, confusion, severe/worsening headache, watery discharge from the ear or nose, or persistent nausea and vomiting (Ainsworth, 2024).

 Neurological checks should be done frequently.
 The patient should consume nothing orally until they are alert.
 Intravenous fluids will help prevent dehydration and help maintain pressure.
 Comfort measures should ensue with the use of mild analgesics and an antiemetic.
-Do not use phenothiazines (e.g., Compazine, Thorazine) as this increases the risk of seizure (Younus et al., 2018).

 Stage | Aim | Activity | Goal of each step |